edwardfrary/readme-generator/Develop/readme.md

-  ## License
-  For use with MIT License restrictions.
+  For use under the MIT License Agreement: (https://lbesson.mit-license.org/)

   ## Test-Instructions